vrtulka23/scinumtools/docs/source/materials/index.rst

    >>> Element('O', natural=False)
    Element(O Z=8 N=8.000 e=8 A=15.995)

-The option ``count`` is by default set to one, but it can also hold multiple elements of the same type, e.g. in a molecule.
+The option ``count`` is by default set to one, but it can also hold multiple elements of the same type, e.g. in a substance.
 If its value is higher than one, all element properties are multiplied correspondingly by this number.

 .. code-block:: python